-Addition and subtraction program in labview
+Addition and Subtraction Program in LabView

-- Now from the function palette in the block diagram select Numeric and then select Add as shown in the figure below
+Now, from the function palette in the block diagram, select Numeric, and then select Add, as shown in the figure below.

-- Place to numeric constants from function palette >> Numeric >> Numeric constant and connect them at the input side of the add operator.
+- Place numeric constants from the function palette >> Numeric >> Numeric constant and connect them to the input side of the add operator.

-- Now place numeric indicators from numeric palette >> Numeric >> Numeric indicator and connect its associated indicator in the block diagram at the output of the add operator.
+Now place numeric indicators from the numeric palette >> Numeric >> Numeric indicator and connect their associated indicator in the block diagram at the output of the add operator.

-- Now in the constant enter the values you want to add and then press the “run” button at the top or press <Ctrl+R> to run the VI.
+Now in the constant, enter the values you want to add, and then press the “run” button at the top or press “Ctrl+R” to run the VI.
 The input constant after addition will be displayed on the numeric indicator.

 Now do a small exercise to make your concepts of simple numeric operators and constants clear.

-(Hint: Try using multiple add operators)
+- (Hint: Try using multiple add operators.)

-(Hint: Always remember the order of subtraction to avoid ambiguity)
+- (Hint: Always remember the order of subtraction to avoid ambiguity.)

 - Try using multiplication as well as division operators.